microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create a Custom Vision Service project ##

 The first step in building an image-classification model with the Custom Vision Service is to create a project.
-You can do that in the Custom Vision Service portal, or by utilizing REST APIs that are part of the [Custom Vision Training API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095be3).
-In this exercise, you will use the portal to create a Custom Vision Service project.
+In this exercise, you will use the Custom Vision Service portal to create a Custom Vision Service project.

 1. Open the [Custom Vision Service portal](https://www.customvision.ai/) in your browser.
 Then click **Sign In**.